sanwebinfo/valentines-day/README.md

 https://example.vercel.app/?name=partnername
 ```

-- you can host it on your server too - just upload the `index.php` file
+- you can also host it on your server - just upload the `index.php` file

 ## LICENESE